Who is our MIM Foundation Course for?

 All students taking our Foundation course should have a sound understanding of the purpose, and some experience of the workings of, Active Directory (AD), Exchange and SQL Server.

 The training comprises presentations, discussions, demonstrations, and a lot of hands-on exercises to introduce and explain the many powerful features of MIM.
-See Course Outline tab above for details.
+See the course outline for what you’ll learn, module by module.

 At the end of the course students will be able to: